 In addition to the diversity of Getwid blocks, you can use on the pages, here is how you can customize the rest of the website (mainly through the WordPress Customizer):

 - Add your own logo, site tagline and title (any logo with a transparent background would be perfect).

-- Set up an optional site background image (will be applied to all content containers expect for the blocks that use custom background, such as Getwid Section block).
+- Set up an optional site background image (will be applied to all content containers except for the blocks that use a custom background, such as Getwid Section block).

 Or you can upload an image via WordPress Customizer (solid background images are usually better).